kneehit/Bike_Sharing_Demand/Bike_Sharing_Demand.md

     ##  $ registered: int  13 32 27 10 1 1 0 2 7 6 ...
     ##  $ count     : int  16 40 32 13 1 1 2 3 8 14 ...

-The variables season,holiday,workingday and weather are stored as int and we shall convert them to factor during later stages
+The variables season,holiday,workingday and weather are stored as int and we shall convert them to factor during later stages.

-Checking for missing values
+Checking for missing values.

 ``` r
 table(is.na(train))